What if the response to a basic need like housing were to drive sustainable development?

 Nordic Structures is involved in virtually every aspect of building construction—from the harvesting of trees and processing of raw materials to architectural and structural planning and final assembly and installation.
 Since cost is a key variable in the equation, Nordic Structures is always on the lookout for ways to optimize each and every phase in the process.
 The end result is greater cost efficiency, enhanced durability and quality, and more wood use in construction projects.

 Our company is rooted in the community.
 All the processing and manufacturing of wood takes place in Chibougamau, Quebec.
-The lion’s share of raw materials comes from the surrounding area.
+The major part of raw materials comes from the surrounding area.
 The local community and our employees make up the roots of Nordic Structures and its sister companies.
 These are the people to whom the company owes its achievements and success.
 They are the driving force behind growth, innovation, and decision-making.

 With the growing availability of mass timber products in the market, architects have been able to approach their designs from fresh angles.
 Many recent timber frame projects testify to the innovations and advancements occurring in the field of architecture.
 These include new geometric and visual perspectives, an emphasis on occupant wellbeing, and the need for architectural design to be environmentally sensitive.
 Certain uses compel a complete rethinking of long-ingrained building techniques and methods—a reflection of a society in constant flux.